zapata-engineering/orquestra-sdk/docs/guides/runtime-configuration.rst

    * - Configuration option
      - Description
    * - ``config_name``
      - The human readable configuration name.
-This is what you should use in the CLI to reference a configuration.
+This is what you should use in the :doc:`CLI <../quickref/cli-reference>` or SDK to reference a configuration.
    * - ``runtime_name``
      - The internal reference to the Orquestra runtime.
 Currently supported
        options: ``RAY_LOCAL``, ``CE_REMOTE``.